mattwcole/gelf-extensions-logging/README.md

 ### Additional Fields

+By default, `logger` and `exception` fields are included in all messages (the `exception` filed is only added when an exception is passed to the logger).
 Global fields that will be present on all messages can be added when configuring the logger.

 ```csharp
 var loggerFactory = new  LoggerFactory();